AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-basic-zoom-viewer-about/c-html5-20-basic-zoom-viewer-sitecatalyst.md

 ## Custom tracking {#section-cda48fc9730142d0bb3326bac7df3271}

-To integrate with third-party analytics systems it is necessary to listen to the `trackEvent` viewer callback and process the `eventInfo` argument of the callback function as necessary.
+To integrate with third-party analytics systems, it is necessary to listen to the `trackEvent` viewer callback and process the `eventInfo` argument of the callback function as necessary.
 The following code is an example of such handler function:

 ```
 var basicZoomViewer = new s7viewers.BasicZoomViewer({